whitejavasparrow/Bertelsmann-Udacity_data_60daysofUdacity/README.md

 hypothesis testing in inferential statistics!

 ### D10 (2021/01/06)
-- Trying to run R code in Jupyter notebook by following the tutorial shared in #sg_r_alteryx
+- Trying to run R code in Jupyter notebook by following the tutorial shared by @MrLeyva and @iyiola_daniel in #sg_r_alteryx; Familiarize myself more with concepts of dimensionality reduction for word embeddings ...
 - Familarize myself more with concepts like PCA and t-SNE and how to interpret variance.
 </br></br>
 Encouraing @MrLeyva @ehiz rendezvouz @Ayush Rathi @Samuel Yeboah Boateng @Serkan KAYA @Mark B. @Esma @Məhəmməd Şıxıyev